Monday, April 14, 2025

 Albemarle Sound to North River

-I hesitated departure until noon, when I carefully weighed anchor as Bellum was a bucking horse.
+I hesitated to depart until noon, when I carefully weighed anchor as Bellum was a bucking horse.

-I approched the Albemarle Sound and it was rocky.
-A sailboat passed me on her Genoa and I was tempted to put mine on but it was too rolly and there were crab pods to avoid.
+I approached the Albemarle Sound, and it was rocky.
+A sailboat passed me on her Genoa, and I was tempted to put mine on, but it was too rolly, and there were crab pods to avoid.
 I was chicken!
-A little more than half way, the winds lowered to 10 knots and I pulled the genoa, but it was too rocky.
+A little more than halfway, the winds lowered to 10 knots, and I pulled the genoa, but it was too rocky.

-As I approched the other side, I made a turn to port and the water were calm and I was able to sail for a couple hours in a beam reach / close haul and sailed up until the North River became curvy.
-A sailboat motor sailing did pass me.
+As I approached the other side, I made a turn to port, and the water was calm.
+I was able to sail for a couple of hours in a beam reach or close haul, and sailed up until the North River became curvy.
+A sailboat motor sailing passed me.

-I sailed up the North River towars Coinjoint and went to Green Island creek to anchor but it was way too shallow and I backed up to Cow Creek about one mile.
+I sailed up the North River towards Coinjoint and went to Green Island Creek to anchor, but it was way too shallow, and I backed up to Cow Creek about one mile.

 I considered staying at Coinjoint Marina for their famous Prime Rib, but at 2.90 per foot, never mind.